ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 ```

 This is quite similar to the request transformation but it involves an additional lambda
-expression to capture the HTTP response from `Eventual` envelope:
+expression to capture the HTTP response from its `Eventual` envelope:

   1. `chain.proceed` returns an `Eventual` HTTP response.
-We apply a `Eventual.map` operator
+We apply an `Eventual.map` operator
      to tap into this response.
 The `map` operator accepts a lambda expression that handles the
-     response when it eventually is available.
+     response when it is available.

 After that, we will transform the response just like we did in the previous example for
 response content transformations.